Menny11/EducationalTasks/README.md

 # EducationalTasks
-Some small projects to show my skills :)
+Some small projects on different themes for educational purposes